ChathuraJanithya/board-app/README.md

 - **🎨 Modern UI**: Built with Radix UI components and Tailwind CSS
 - **⚡ Performance**: Powered by Next.js 15 with Turbopack for fast development
 - **🔄 State Management**: Zustand for efficient state handling
-- **📂 File Attachments**: Support for task attachments and comments

 ## 🛠️ Tech Stack